Suzy’s Africa Travel Tips

 About Anti-malaria drugs

 Things for Children – Bring anything as all we be used.
-Think Dollar Store of Target.
+Think Dollar Store or Target.
 Some stores will even donate.
-(Get creative.
-I bring hair scrunchies and mirrors for girls and balloons for kids.).
+(Get creative. } I bring hair scrunchies and mirrors for girls and balloons for kids.).
 In poor places, school supplies can be useless with no paper to draw on.
-They need shoes, socks, clothes.
-The love caps, toys and inflatable balls.
+They need shoes, socks, clothes etc. They love caps, toys and inflatable balls.
 You can always donate cash to the headmaster or visit Packwithapurpose.com to see who needs what in each country.